 In recent polls, this includes questions on the COVID-19 pandemic and race relations.
 To build these sets of questions, the SLU Poll directors actively seek input and feedback from across Saint Louis University and encourage the Saint Louis University community to approach the directors with suggestions.

 The SLU Poll team welcomes recommendations for questions to ask on future polls.
 To suggest a question, contact SLU Poll Director Dr. Steven Rogers.
 Please note, space may be limited on polls.

-Within six months of each survey, individual level responses will be posted to the SLU Poll web site Data Archive.
+Within six months of each survey, individual level responses will be posted to the SLU Poll web site SLU Poll web site data archive.

-In 2020, Saint Louis University/YouGov poll are funded by a grant from the Saint Louis University Research Institute’s Big Idea’s competition.
-The 2021 SLU/YouGov Poll will be funded through support from the Saint Louis University School of Education.
-The SLU/YouGov Poll additionally receives support from individual SLU researchers who lease time on the survey instrument for their independent research projects.
+In 2020, Saint Louis University/YouGov polls were funded by a grant from the Saint Louis University Research Institute’s Big Idea’s competition.
+The 2021 SLU/YouGov Poll was additionally funded through support from the Saint Louis University School of Education.
+The SLU/YouGov Poll also receives support from individual SLU researchers who lease time on the survey instrument for their independent research projects.